 Acrylic plastic is one of the world’s oldest synthetic materials available.
-Popularly used in a variety of different applications across industries like point-of-purchase displays, windows, signage, picture frames, furniture, aquariums, DIY projects, and more—this synthetic polymer is a versatile material with distinct advantages.
-Listed below, we’ve highlighted four of the main advantages of acrylic you should consider when choosing a material for your application or project.
+If you aren’t familiar with the plastic, it’s a common material that is often referred to as Plexiglass.
+Popularly used in a variety of different applications across industries including point-of-purchase displays, windows, signage, picture frames, furniture, aquariums, DIY projects, and more—this synthetic polymer is a versatile material with distinct advantages.

 Acrylic is Easy to Fabricate and Shape